raspberrypi/rpi-imager/doc/schema-notes.md

 5. Host images on reliable infrastructure
 6. Keep icons lightweight and properly sized

-With those principals in mind, you can then fill out the form: https://forms.gle/U6JkxVfhHkn5ok2X7
+With those principles in mind, you can then fill out the form: https://forms.gle/U6JkxVfhHkn5ok2X7

 ## License